 Things to do in Torquay, Devon

-Torr Abbey, Situated in open parkland on Torquay sea front was founded in 1196.
-Visitors to Torr Abbey can trace its history by touring the historic rooms, enjoy the Art Galleries and visit the 'Spanish Barn' of Armada fame.
-In the Agatha Christie Memorial Room you can discover the history behind the famous crime writer, who was born and lived for many years in Torquay.
+Visitors to Torre Abbey can trace its history by touring the historic rooms, enjoy the Art Galleries and visit the 'Spanish Barn' of Armada fame.

 You will find a variety of superb Hotels and a wide choice of places to eat, from pavement cafes and pubs, to high class restaurants offering delicious evening meals, and Torquay’s theatres offer great evening entertainment all year round.